Eduardobricenio/gitcheatsheet/gitcheatsheet3.md

 Create a new branch
-So, to create a branch of our project, we just have to execute the following command: git branch new_rama
+//So, to create a branch of our project, we just have to execute the following command: git branch new_rama
 Changing branches

 To switch from that main branch to the nueva_rama branch, we will execute the command: git checkout new_rama
 And if we want to go back to our main branch, again, we will execute the order: git checkout master

+//The solution is to execute the order: git log --oneline